RGBboy/fabrik-2d/readme.md

-# FABRIK
+# Fabrik 2d

-Implementation of the FABRIK: A fast, iterative solver for the Inverse Kinematics problem.
+Implementation of the FABRIK in 2D: A fast, iterative solver for the Inverse Kinematics problem.